Therapists in Greenville, NC and Nearby Locations

 North Carolina

-Gregory Logan is currently providing therapy service at Center for Emotional Health of University.
-CEH provides outpatient psychiatry services that include: Medication Management, Outpatient Counseling/Therapy, Transcranial Magnetic Stimulation...
+Kelsey Fish is currently providing therapy services at Center for Emotional Health of Eastover.
+CEH provides outpatient psychiatry services that include: Medication Management, Outpatient Counseling/Therapy, Transcranial Magnetic Stimulation (TMS),...

 In-Person Sessions: